 MoDOT uses a simple five-question submission form for employees to share how they have improved the ways of accomplishing daily work.
 Submissions are evaluated and verified by managerial and technical staff.
 Those submissions approved as best practices are shared with MoDOT employees through online and printed publications.
 Every six months, division and district managers report best practice implementation status.
-This measure will have updates in the July and January Tracker editions.
+This is an annual measure with a year-to-date update each January.

-Since the beginning of fiscal year 2008, MoDOT's Solutions at Work has verified and shared 10 best practices with department employees.
-One of those best practices has been shared within the past thirty days and will be included in the next Tracker edition.
-Overall 85 percent of the best practices have been fully implemented with 6 percent partially implemented and 9 percent still under review.
-With 91 percent of best practices partially or fully implemented, MoDOT is aggressively taking advantage of best practices.
-The 9 percent still under review is partially due to the need to customize some best practices to better fit operational or regional needs.
-The improved implementation rate during the first half of the fiscal year is attributable to stricter evaluation criteria and improved statewide communication of best practices through monthly videoconferences.
+Since the statewide pilot launch of MoDOT's Solutions at Work in November 2006, 16 best practices have been verified and shared with department employees.
+Two of those best practices have been shared within the past thirty days and are not included in this quarter's data.
+Overall 56 percent of the best practices have been fully implemented with 17 percent partially implemented and 27 percent still under review.
+With 73 percent of best practices partially or fully implemented, MoDOT is aggressively taking advantage of best practices.
+The 27 percent still under review is partially due to the need to customize some best practices to better fit operational or regional needs.